This chapter was reviewed for currency and updated in April 2021 by Sapna Gangaputra, MD, MPH, and H. Nida Sen, MD, MHS.

 Vertical transmission through the placenta results in a spectrum of clinical findings, which can range from absent signs and symptoms to retinochoroiditis, microphthalmia, cataract, retinal detachment, and optic atrophy, cerebral calcifications, hydrocephalus, micro- or macrocephaly, seizures, fevers, lymphadenopathy and hepatosplenomegaly, and developmental delay.
 The “classic” Sabin’s tetrad of hydrocephalus or microcephalus, intracranial calcifications, retinochoroiditis, and mental retardation, however, has been recorded in less than 10% of infants with congenital toxoplasmosis.58 Eighty-five percent of patients with subclinical congenital infections are reported to develop retinochoroiditis.59

 Treatment modalities for ocular toxoplasmosis vary, and there is no single universally accepted regimen.
 The current drugs used in the treatment of T gondii act primarily against the tachyzoite.
 The encysted form (bradyzoite) is resistant to therapy, which is the reason the disease is prone to recurrences.
 The gold standard treatment is pyrimethamine, sulfadiazine and leucovorin (folinic acid) for 3-6 weeks, with prednisone 24-48 hours after commencing therapy.
 Duration of treatment varies by response and prednisone is typically indicated for significant intraocular inflammation (vitritis).
 There seems to be a correlation with lesion size and durations of active disease.63 Alternative treatments may include azithromycin, clarithromycin, atovaquone, dapsone, and trimethoprim-sulfamethoxazole.
 Sulfadiazine should be used with caution in renal impairment, and pyrimethamine should not be used in children with G6PD deficiency.64 In the absence of systemic disease, intravitreal clindamycin with dexamethasone may be effective.
 However, because active ocular toxoplasmosis is typically self-limited in nature, treatment efficacy can be difficult to study.
-Large scale randomized controlled trials are needed.65 Figure 5.
+Large scale randomized controlled trials are needed.65 Recurrent toxoplasmic retinitis, especially if threatening the fovea are managed with long-term prophylactic treatment (Figure 5).66

 Figure 5.
 Color fundus photograph demonstrating paracentral and temporal hyperpigmented macular scars.
 Temporal scar has an area of active retinochoroiditis.
 Diffuse multifocal outer retinal yellow spots are seen between the two lesions.
 Segmental arterial sheathing known as Kyrieleis arterioitis is seen on the main arteriole of the inferior arcade.

 The incidence of congenital varicella syndrome following maternal primary VZV infection in pregnancy may range from 0.4-9%.
 The syndrome may result in atrophic limbs, cicatricial skin lesions, cerebral atrophy, and seizures.
-It is relatively rare in the U.S.66 Funduscopic exam may reveal small or large discrete chorioretinal scars consisting of white, elevated, gliotic centers, each surrounded by an irregular ring of black pigment.68
+It is relatively rare in the U.S.67 Funduscopic exam may reveal small or large discrete chorioretinal scars consisting of white, elevated, gliotic centers, each surrounded by an irregular ring of black pigment.69

 Lymphocytic Choriomeningitis Virus (LCMV)